Frequently Asked Questions

 High school students receive mentoring

-And some parents receive medical insurance due to poor health and the inability to afford medical care.
+And some parents receive medical insurance due to poor health and the inability to afford medical care

 Q. What other support do you give to tertiary students?